 Discover more about the Land of the Pingos Music Festival.

 Up north, canoeing and kayaking are a splash, and never more so than at Paddlefest, Fort Smith's annual celebration of frothy fun on Canada's finest whitewater river.
-From August 2-5, 2019, there will be races, contests, lessons and shore-side entertainment for everyone from landlubbing novices to playboating pros.
+During the August long weekend, there are races, contests, lessons and shore-side entertainment for everyone from landlubbing novices to playboating pros.

 Discover more about the Slave River Paddlefest.

-Weird and wonderful, this August 2-4, 2019 event celebrates the North's most charming neighborhood, offbeat Old Town, Yellowknife.
+Weird and wonderful, this early August event celebrates the North's most charming neighborhood, offbeat Old Town, Yellowknife.
 With booths and stages sprinkled among the lakeview shacks and mansions, it's an eco-friendly festival that brings together local merchants, artists and musicians for tunes, craft sales, demonstrations, rides and more.

 Discover more about the Old Town Ramble & Ride.

 When night comes back to the North, stargazers and Aurora-watchers flock to Wood Buffalo National Park, the world's largest 'dark sky preserve.'
-There, from August 22-25, 2019, the local astronomical society will set up telescopes, present 'stellar seminars' and other workshops, and host the Circus of Science for kids.
+There, on the last weekend of August, the local astronomical society will set up telescopes, present 'stellar seminars' and other workshops, and host the Circus of Science for kids.

 Discover more about the Thebacha and Wood Buffalo Dark Sky Festival.

-Hosted by legendary Trout Rock Lodge on the North Arm of Great Slave Lake not far from Yellowknife, the 26th-annual Trout Rock Fly-Fishing Derby features fly-fishing lessons, shore lunches, idyllic Northland scenery, and more feisty Pike than you can swing a rod at.
-The fish bite all summer, but the derby happens July 5-7, 2019.
+Hosted by legendary Trout Rock Lodge on the North Arm of Great Slave Lake not far from Yellowknife, the annual Trout Rock Fly-Fishing Derby features fly-fishing lessons, shore lunches, idyllic Northland scenery, and more feisty Pike than you can swing a rod at.
+The fish bite all summer, but the derby happens in early July.